 - I write about Brady Street.
 My husband and I live in a neighborhood many would call broken.
 A knock on the door often means a request for money, a phone call, coffee creamer, or a ride to the doctor.

-- I write about my own struggles with overeating and depression show brokenness inside of me.
+- I write about my own struggles with overeating and depression – brokenness inside.

-- I share an occasional humor piece called “What Not To Do Wednesday,” seeking to find humor in the unfortunate.
+- I share an occasional humor piece called “What Not To Do Wednesday.”

-- Occasionally, you will see a Merchant Monday piece about favorite merchandise.
+- Occasionally, you will see a Merchant Monday piece about favorite merchandise, usually with a giveaway.

 - Arrived October 2019.
 Captain Garrison.
 1700’s Staten Island.
 Storms at sea.
 An angry sailor.
 A strange sick visitor.
 Brokenness and God’s redemption.
 (Biographical/historical fiction.)